How to Get More Visitors for Your Blog Without Social Media Marketing

 The zen of SEO 2.0: Succeed on social media without self-submission.

-As a proof of concept we do not submit our own stuff at the SEO 2.0 on Mixx although Mixx allows this.
+As a proof of concept people do not submit our own stuff at Inbound.org ideally although the site allows this.
 It works fine.
-In fact I almost never submit my postings, sometimes I won't even vote for it.
-Still my blog posts have been submitted over 40 times to Mixx.
+In fact I almost never submit my postings, sometimes I won’t even vote for them.
+Still my blog posts have been submitted over numerous times to Inbound.org.

 So skip social media marketing, do social media optimization.
 It’s not about what the blogosphere and social media can do for you, it’s about what you can do for them.
 The more you give the more you get.